-Welcome to the Computer Games department which sits in the School of Digital and Engineering.
-In particular, welcome to the BA(Hons) Computer Games course.
+Welcome to the Games department which sits inside HE STEM.
+In particular, welcome to the BA(Hons) Computer Games (Concept Art) course.

 The department has a number of roles that are assigned to staff.
 Listed below are the team members and their key roles and research interests.